protocolguild/documentation/docs/7-anticipated-concerns.md

 - We feel that this mechanism is differentiated enough (ie. forward looking, core protocol focused, vested, biases towards native tokens as opposed to USD) that the overlap may appear larger than it actually is.
 However, there may be some donating entities that feel like they are already "doing their part" with donations to one initiative and may not feel obligated to contribute to the other.
 We believe that it's healthy to have a number of autonomous & differentiated funding approaches towards Public Goods.

 ## 7.3 Culture / Big Questions

+**How long should the Protocol Guild exist?**
+- It's unclear when, but at some point it should probably cease to exist.
+It may be that is no longer be an effective draw to retain talent, become corrupted or otherwise coopted, or hopefully that the protocol has completed its evolutionary course.
+However, members present in the lead up to that possible future should be attentive to the signs of negative outcomes.
+The inertia to maintain itself will be self-animating, an egregore harnessed by the mystic capabilities of core Ethereum development.
+Inasmuch, the egregore desires to continue living and will therefore recognize attempts to curtail its growth.
+Members would do well to remember that this has been the case from the beginning, and remind new cohorts of developers of this reality as they are onboarded.

 **Why hasn't anyone built this before?**
 - It's unlikely that one project from the ecosystem would take up the coordination efforts to collect and maintain a list of contributors.
 If it did happen, the project would eventually find themselves with an immense amount of power as the gatekeeping curator.